Homepage

 Would-be Robinson Crusoes seeking remote beaches will prefer Agathias with its silk soft sands and scattering of feet-in-the-water tavernas, or Stegna’s secluded coves backed by small cafes and framed by citrus groves.

-Don’t miss: Hiking out to see Prasoni’s picturesque lighthouse.
+Don’t miss: Hiking out to see Prasonisi’s picturesque lighthouse.

 An aerial view of Marmaris marina in TurkeyAn aerial view of Marmaris marina in Turkey

-With four ferries running daily in the height of summer, it’s possible to spend the day sightseeing in the Turkish town of Fethiye with its Lycian tombs and bustling market, or visiting Marmaris’ medieval castle and lively marina before returning to Rhodes the same evening (remember to bring your passport).
+Ticked off all the best things to see in Rhodes?
+With four ferries running daily in the height of summer, it’s possible to spend the day sightseeing in the Turkish town of Fethiye, with its Lycian tombs and bustling market, or visiting Marmaris’ medieval castle and lively marina before returning to Rhodes the same evening (remember to bring your passport).

 Closer to home, the Greek islands of Symi and Halki are just over an hour’s ferry ride away from Rhodes, and ferries to Kos and Kastellorizo take around two hours.

-Don’t miss: A private cruise to Lindos with a barbecue lunch included.
+Don’t miss: A private cruise from Lindos with a barbecue lunch included.

 You may also like...